normanzb/beam/README.md

     * `option` can be the `jQuery Animation Option` or just `true`, if specified, beam will invoke jQuery.fn.animate internally to move target to position with animation.

-        * set `option.dtDelay = true` will delay current animation and do it later with the other animations.
+        * set `option.delay = true` will delay current animation and do it all together with the other animations.

     * `additionalProp` additional custom animation properties